apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Details of Fani Willis’ ‘improper’ relationship with prosecutor go public as bombshell divorce docs unsealed**
+**Nikki Haley sweeps Dixville Notch's primary, winning all 6 votes**

-You can read more about it [here](https://nypost.com/2024/01/22/news/divorce-file-at-center-of-fani-willis-relationship-claims-released/).
+You can read more about it [here](https://apnews.com/article/dixville-notch-primary-voting-new-hampshire-tuesday-0f7f420054403510364469ad52255270).

 ## Requirements
 - Python 3.8